-The second half of the season sneaks in just before the Christmas break and we are treated to a visit from one of our fellow Exile teams.
-Our two clubs met in the second round of matches on a glorious day at Hazelwood and Welsh ran in four tries to win 31-5.
+The second half of the season was due to start just before the Christmas break with a visit from one of our fellow Exile teams but a last minute change in the RFU’s covid regulations caused the match to be postponed.
+Our two clubs met in the second round of matches on a glorious day at Hazelwood and Welsh ran in four tries to win 31-5,

 The result was still in the balance at half time with a narrow 11-5 lead but a much improved second half pushed London Welsh further ahead without the home team being able to add any further points.
 The try scorers that day were Ben West, Paulo Peschisolido, Liam Chennels and Jack Anderson with Osian McAvoy adding a conversion and three penalties.

 Irish have won just three games this season, all of which have been at home.
 London Cornish fell to them 22-16, Cobham were beaten by one point whilst KCS Old Boys also finished within a single score.
 The defeats have been heavier though with the biggest an 89-0 home loss against Camberley.
-These scorelines have contributed to a points difference of -268, the second worst in the league.
-Sixteen league points, including four bonus points, place Irish eleventh in the league.
-They are one point clear of Farnham and eleven ahead of bottom placed London Cornish but with no relegation the pressure is off this season.
+The new year looked promising with the narrowest of defeats at home to Medway (24-25) but since then three straight defeats, including 26-10 at London Cornish, have kept Irish in the penultimate league spot with 18 league points and a points difference of -322.
+They are eight points ahead of bottom placed London Cornish but with no relegation the pressure is off this season.

 |February 5, 2022||12:00 pm||London 1 South||2021/22||80'|